learning2hash/learning2hash.github.io/tutorial.md

 ## Overview

-This tutorial on learning to hash was written by [Sean Moran](https://sjmoran.github.io/).
-The code for the tutorial can be found [here](./tutorial/hashing_tutorial.py).
-The dependencies are in [requirements.txt](./tutorial/requirements.txt) file.
-Feel free to contact [me](https://sjmoran.github.io/) with questions, suggestions or feedback.

 In this tutorial we explore a [published learning to hash model](https://learning2hash.github.io/publications/moran2015agraph/) and compare its performance on image retrieval to Locality Sensitive Hashing (LSH).

 Specifically we study the [Graph Regularised Hashing (GRH)](https://learning2hash.github.io/publications/moran2015agraph/) model of Moran and Lavrenko, a simple but empirically effective supervised hashing model for learning to hash.
 The citation bibtex can be found [here](https://sjmoran.github.io/bib/grh.bib).
 The model was subsquently [extended to cross-modal hashing](https://dl.acm.org/doi/abs/10.1145/2766462.2767816).

+This tutorial on learning to hash was written by [Sean Moran](https://sjmoran.github.io/).
+The entire code for the tutorial can be found [here](./tutorial/hashing_tutorial.py).
+The dependencies are in [requirements.txt](./tutorial/requirements.txt) file.
+Feel free to contact [me](https://sjmoran.github.io/) with questions, suggestions or feedback.

-## Implementation (LSH)
+## Preliminaries

 The original Matlab code supplied by Moran and Lavrenko can be found [here](https://github.com/sjmoran/GRH).
 We will code up a version of the model in Python 3.
-This tutorial will train the model on the CIFAR-10 dataset and benchmark the retrieval effectiveness against LSH ([Gaussian sign random projections](https://randorithms.com/2019/09/19/Visual-LSH.html)) using the precision at 10 metric and semantic nearest neighbour evaluation.
+This tutorial will train the model on the CIFAR-10 dataset and benchmark the retrieval effectiveness against LSH (i.e. [Gaussian sign random projections](https://randorithms.com/2019/09/19/Visual-LSH.html)) using the precision at 10 metric and semantic nearest neighbour evaluation.

 First step is to instantiate a virtual environment for Python3: